Acquisition, Placement and Rotation of Art in Public Spaces (Public Art) and Monuments

 - All meetings are open to the public, and recommendations are part of public record.

-- The committee will meet once a year to discuss, review and revise the vision for public art and review needed updates to documentation, if any.
+- The committee will meet at least once a year to discuss, review and revise the vision for public art, and review needed updates to documentation, if any.

 - Meetings to review art proposals will be scheduled on an as needed basis.
 Selected reviews (with the anticipated consensus) may be held virtually via video or phone conference.
 Minutes will be taken for all meetings and a report written for submission to the President, with copies to all members in hardcopy and digital file.
-The Division of Advancement will provide staff support to the UAAC.
+The Division of University Advancement will provide staff support to the UAAC.

 IV.
 Public Art Funding